fruxefarms/FruxePi/docs/update.md

 # Updating
 Run the following commands to update your FruxePi to the latest version.
-This is a sure fire way to get a fresh update!
+This is a sure way to get a fresh update!

 ### Remove old version
 ```